tfourj/Nickel/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Credits & Acknowledgments

+Nickel uses the following libraries:

+- **[FFmpeg](https://ffmpeg.org/)** - A complete, cross-platform solution to record, convert and stream audio and video.
+FFmpeg is licensed under [LGPL/GPL](https://ffmpeg.org/legal.html).
+- **[LAME](https://lame.sourceforge.io/)** - An MP3 encoder library used for audio encoding.
+LAME is licensed under [LGPL](https://lame.sourceforge.io/about.php).

+These libraries are integrated via [SwiftFFmpeg-iOS](https://github.com/tfourj/SwiftFFmpeg-iOS), which provides Swift bindings for FFmpeg on iOS.

 ## License

 This project is licensed under the GPLv3 - see the [License](LICENSE) file for details.